ivanbetancxurt/homemade-linear-regressor/README.md

 where $\bar{x} = \frac{1}{n} \sum_{i} x_i$ and $\bar{y} = \frac{1}{n} \sum_{i} y_i$ are the means of all ${x_i}$ and ${y_i}$ respectively.

-We now have the values for $m$ and $b$ that minimize our loss function and can now use our new model for any univarite sample $x$: $\hat{y} = mx + b$.
+We now have the values for $m$ and $b$ that minimize our loss function and can now use our new model for any univarite sample $x$, like this: $\hat{y} = mx + b$.

 ### Multivariate Case

-The multivariate case is essentially the same as the univariate case, just more generalized.
+The multivariate case is essentially the same as the univariate case, just generalized.
 In this case we will consider samples of $d$ features.

 #### Minimizing Loss

-We will use the same loss function but modify it to fit our multi-dimensional data points:
+We use the same loss function but modify it to fit our multi-dimensional data points:

 $$
 \huge L(\vec{w}) = \frac{1}{2n} \sum_{i=1}^{n} (y_i - \tilde{x_i}^T\vec{w})^2
 $$

-where $\vec{w}$ is a $(d+1 \times 1)$ column vector holding the bias term and the learned weights for each of the $d$ features, and $\tilde{x_i}$ augmented sample.
+where $\vec{w}$ is a $(d+1 \times 1)$ column vector holding the bias term and the learned weights for each of the $d$ features, and $\tilde{x_i}$ is an augmented sample.
 In order to explain where this augmentation comes from, let's consider what one predicted value would look like if we had already fitted our model.

 $$
 \huge \hat{y} = w_0 + w_1x_1 + w_2x_2 + ...+w_dx_d